andi-nugroho/andi-nugroho/README.md

 ## About Me:

-I'm a Full Stack Developer dedicated to crafting innovative and robust web solutions.
-Leveraging languages like TypeScript, JavaScript, and Python, and frameworks such as Node.js, React, & Next.js, I build scalable applications from front to back.
+I'm a **Full Stack Developer** dedicated to crafting innovative and robust web solutions.
+Leveraging languages like **TypeScript, JavaScript, and Python**, and frameworks such as **Node.js, React, & Next.js,** I build scalable applications from front to back.
 I'm passionate about the potential of modern web technologies to solve complex challenges and have a keen interest in the evolving decentralized space.
 Open to collaboration and new opportunities to build the future of the web.
 Let's connect!

 ## My Blog Articles: